Clearview AI controversy highlights rise of high-tech surveillance | DW | 14.06.2021

 "All the information we collect is collected legally and it is all publicly available information," Hoan Ton-That said Monday during DW's Global Media Forum (GMF), addressing criticism that the firm's controversial technology infringes on the privacy of hundreds of millions.

-His comments come as privacy activists have lodged data protection complaints against Clearview AI in five European countries.
+Privacy activists recently lodged data protection complaints against Clearview AI in five European countries.
 They argue that the software — a search engine for faces combing through billions of photos — violates the UK’s and the EU's strict privacy rules.

 The controversy highlights how, as artificial intelligence technology matures, it could give rise to surveillance on an unprecedented scale.